 Company meets around 48% of its total electricity requirement from the green renewable sources, i.e., Solar and WHRS.
 During FY 2022-23, the Company ramped up its solar power generation capacity by 1.0 MW through the installation of the first floating solar power plant in Rajasthan, as well as in the Indian cement industry.
-This addition, combined with the existing 14.45 MW, brought the total capacity to of this solar power plant is 15 lakh unit per annum, this will reduce Company's Scope II emissions by 1215 tons CO, per annum and which is equivalent to saving near about 55 thousand mature trees per annum.
-Moreover, this unique concept of floating solar power plant is also helping Company to save nearly 8,000 M3/Annum due to decrease water evaporation losses.
+This addition, combined with the existing 14.45 MW, brought the total capacity to

+15.45 MW.
+The total generation capacity of this solar power plant is 15 lakh unit per annum, this will reduce Company's Scope II emissions by 1215 tons CO2 per annum and which is equivalent to saving near about 55 thousand mature trees per annum.
+Moreover, this unique concept of floating solar power plant is also helping Company to save nearly 8,000 M3/Annum due to decrease water in evaporation losses.